pokhym/binCynth/README.md

 Not sure how to get any symbolic equation out of it, it is able to return counterexamples though.
 It operates like Dafny where functions are provided with pre/post and those are checked.

+### KLEE

+Pivot to using LLVM to perform the symbolic execution.